The-Fellowship-of-the-stRing/project-atelier/README.md

 > **Follow these steps to successfully create and merge pull requests:**

-1. Check out to the desired branch: `git checkout [branch name]`
+1. Check out to the desired feature branch: `git checkout -b [branch name]` (-b will create a new branch, if you want to use a previous branch, dont include this flag)
-2. Get most recent version in branch: `git fetch origin main`
+2. Get most recent version in branch: `git pull origin main`
-3. Rebase main into your current branch: `git rebase origin/main`
+3. Merge most recent main branch into checkout branch: `git merge origin main`
+4. If a conflict occurs, manage conflicts in VS Code, commit and push changes to update local main branch
-4. Make your code changes.
+5. Make your code changes.
-5. Add changes to staging: `git add .`
+6. Add changes to staging: `git add .`
-6. Commit your changes with a descriptive message: `git commit -m "your message"`
+7. Commit your changes with a descriptive message: `git commit -m "your message"`
-7. Push your changes to the remote repository: `git push -u origin [branch name]`
+8. Push your changes to the remote repository: `git push origin [branch name]:[branch name]`
-8. On GitHub, navigate to your repository and create a pull request.
+9. On GitHub, navigate to your repository and create a pull request.
+(Assign to a 1st/2nd reviewers)
-9. Wait for your pull request to be reviewed by your teammates.
+10. Wait for your pull request to be reviewed by your teammates.
-10. Once approved, merge the pull request to the main branch.
+11. Once approved, merge the pull request to the main branch.

 # App Start Up